 Andy Sythe's tenure as head coach at Long Beach State has been characterized by individual and team success as well as scholar-athlete achievement in both track & field and cross country.

-A three-time Big West Men's Track & Field Coach of the Year (2006, 2008 and 2011), Sythe is now in his 24th season at the helm of the cross country and indoor/outdoor track & field teams at LBSU.
+A four-time Big West Men's Track & Field Coach of the Year (2006, 2008, 2011 and 2013), Sythe is now in his 25th season at the helm of the cross country and indoor/outdoor track & field teams at LBSU.
 He has developed a combined program that is among the best in the Big West Conference as well as at the regional and national level.